-Def Leppard’s “Pour Some Sugar On Me” single was officially released 31 years ago today.
+Def Leppard’s “Pour Some Sugar On Me” single was officially released in the U.S. on April 16, 1988.

-The iconic song was the fourth single off of the band’s Hysteria album.
+The iconic song was the fourth U.S. single off of the band’s Hysteria album.

-It’s no surprise that “Pour Some Sugar On Me” is also included on the band’s Vault, Rock of Ages: The Definitive Collection, and The Story So Far: The Best of releases…basically ALL of Def Leppard’s greatest hits albums.
+“Pour Some Sugar On Me” is also included on the band’s Vault, Rock of Ages: The Definitive Collection, and The Story So Far: The Best of releases — basically, all of Def Leppard’s greatest hits albums.

-The American video added a whole new level of pulse-quickening energy to the song; it effectively captures the anticipation and excitement of Def Leppard’s in-the-round show, starting immediately with shots of massive lighting rigs and a draped off stage (not to mention Rick Savage playing to the camera, to the amusement of viewers)…
+The concert version also added a whole new level of pulse-quickening energy to the song, effectively capturing the anticipation and excitement of Def Leppard’s Hysteria in-the-round show: beginning with shots of the tour’s massive lighting rigs and a draped off stage (not to mention Rick Savage playing to the camera, amusing viewers)…

-The band took care of the rest, as director Wayne Isham expertly showcased them throughout — from Phil Collen and Steve Clark playing their monster riffs as only they can…
+The band took care of the rest, as director Wayne Isham expertly showcased their rousing performance throughout — from Phil Collen and Steve Clark playing the song’s monster riffs as only they can…

 …to Rick Allen living up to his “Thunder God” persona…

-…to Joe Elliott’s iconic outfit of shredded denim jeans and a cut-up “Women of Doom” shirt.
+…to Joe Elliott and his iconic outfit of shredded jeans and a cut-up “Women of Doom” shirt.

-Back in the late ’80s, Joe Elliott once humbly — and proudly — commented about the U.S. concert version of the “Pour Some Sugar On Me” music video by simply saying, “It’s good, isn’t it?”
+Back in the late ’80s, Joe Elliott once humbly — yet proudly — commented about the U.S. version of the “Pour Some Sugar On Me” video in an interview by simply saying, “It’s good, isn’t it?”

 As documented numerous times in the past, “Pour Some Sugar On Me” originated from Joe Elliott simply messing around on an acoustic guitar during a break in the recording studio while wrapping up the Hysteria album.

-The rest is history, but here’s Joe discussing the song and how it all came about:
+The rest is history, but here’s Joe discussing the song’s origins:

-“Pour Some Sugar On Me” perfectly combines metaphors and sexual innuendos with vague, non-sensical lyrics that SOUND great phonetically…but don’t necessarily have any meaning.
+“Pour Some Sugar On Me” successfully combines metaphors and sexual innuendos with vague, non-sensical lyrics that sound great phonetically…but don’t necessarily have any meaning.